-Supreme Audit Institutions are independent entities and should not routinely rely on their auditee (the Executive arm) for financing their operations.
+Supreme Audit Institutions are independent entities and should not rely on their auditee (the Executive arm) for financing their operations.
 Financial autonomy will ensure that the foremost accountability institution in Borno State is able to implement freely and without interference its audit plans and programs.

-Administrative Autonomy not Activated
+Administrative Independence Not Activated